dbasdanis/personal_website/README.md

 # Personal Website

-A repository where is the implementation of my personal website.
+A repository containing the implementation of my personal website.